iitddh/iitddh.github.io/_posts/2025-03-17-dhws1-report.markdown

 ![Celebrating World Mother Language Day](https://iitddh.github.io/assets/images/dhws-banner.jpg "Celebrating World Mother Language Day")

+# Future Editions
+The considerable interest around the DH Winter School speaks of the eagerness of humanities and social sciences scholars to learn new methods and approaches to research in their fields.
+This is more pertinent as the world around us sees digital transformation at a frantic pace.
+Hence, we can look forward to more editions of the DH Winter School.
+Future editions may focus on other DH methods like spatial analysis, text encoding, audio-visual analysis, etc.

 # Participant Feedback
 The impact of the DH Winter School is best captured through the voices of its participants: